Coastal lighting - things to remember

 To supplement this guide to coastal lighting, please allow us to point you towards a selection of high quality products that are resilient to corrosive sea air!

-In terms of galvanised steel lights you might like the Vejers Standard Wall Lamp, Luxembourg Wall Light, or perhaps the Oslo Exterior Post Light for garden or paving areas.
+In terms of galvanised steel lights you might like the Vejers Standard Wall Lamp or perhaps the Luxembourg Wall Light for garden or paving areas.
 You’ll note that many of our exterior lights are Scandinavian in origin, the Scandinavians being vastly experienced in lighting design for harsh environments!

 We also offer handsome copper lights suitable for coastal locations such as the Blokhus Wall Light and complementary Blokhus Post Light.
 These lights come with a 15-year anti-corrosion guarantee, and as you’d expect offer complete weather-proofing, as evidenced by the IP54 Ingress Protection rating.

-Finally, if you’re running a business near the sea that needs practical, anti-corrosive lighting with a less decorative and more functional leaning, take a look at tough polycarbonate products such as the neat Marine PIR Wall Lantern from Massive, or the no-nonsense Horizon Bulkheads with an extremely water resistant IP rating of 65.
+Finally, if you’re running a business near the sea that needs practical, anti-corrosive lighting with a less decorative and more functional leaning, take a look at tough polycarbonate products such as the no-nonsense Horizon Bulkhead that has an extremely water resistant IP rating of 65.